samehb/WebHelper/README.md

 Feel free to check the rules files for more information and examples.

+## Extra
+The **tool** currently supports Titanium Web Proxy, only.
+Though, if you want to use FiddlerCore with the project, do the following:
+1. Acquire a trial (or commercial license) for FiddlerCore from telerik.com.
+2. Import FiddlerCore dependencies into the project.
+3. Uncomment FiddlerProxy.cs and FiddlerCertManager.cs within the project.
+4. Reference FiddlerProxy instead of TitaniumProxy inside WebHelperForm.cs.
+5. Compile and enjoy.

 ## Copyright
 License: CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International)